 TEPSA continues to broaden its membership.
 This enlargement process is steered by the TEPSA Board and voted upon at TEPSA’s General Assembly.
 TEPSA also continues to look for new partnerships and funding opportunities for the future.

-For more information please contact TEPSA’s Project Manager and Head of Office Mariam Khotenashvili (mariam•khotenashvili©tepsa•eu) .
+For more information please contact TEPSA’s Head of Office Mariam Khotenashvili (mariam•khotenashvili©tepsa•eu) .